Pointillism: Practice

 The practice of Pointillism is in sharp contrast to the traditional methods of blending pigments on a palette.
-Pointillism is analogous to the four-color CMYK printing process used by some color printers and large presses that place dots of cyan, magenta, yellow and key (black).
-Televisions and computer monitors use a similar technique to represent image colors using Red, Green, and Blue (RGB) colors.
+Pointillism is analogous to the four-color CMYK printing process used by some color printers and large presses that place dots of cyan, magenta, yellow, and key (black).
+Televisions and computer monitors use a similar technique to represent image colors using red, green and blue (RGB) colors.

 If red, blue, and green light (the additive primaries) are mixed, the result is something close to white light (see Prism (optics)).
 Painting is inherently subtractive, but Pointillist colors often seem brighter than typical mixed subtractive colors.
 This may be partly because subtractive mixing of the pigments is avoided, and because some of the white canvas may be showing between the applied dots.

 The painting technique used for Pointillist color mixing is at the expense of the traditional brushwork used to delineate texture.

 The majority of Pointillism is done in oil paint.
 Anything may be used in its place, but oils are preferred for their thickness and tendency not to run or bleed.

 Music

 Pointillism also refers to a style of 20th-century music composition.
 Different musical notes are made in seclusion, rather than in a linear sequence, giving a sound texture similar to the painting version of Pointillism.
 This type of music is also known as punctualism or klangfarbenmelodie.

+In the 21st century, Australian composer Georges Lentz’s music, influenced by the subtle dot paintings of Kathleen Petyarre and by the starry night sky in the Australian Outback, has also, in some aspects, been described as pointillistic.